Renneville, Ardennes

 Renneville (/fr/) is a commune in the Ardennes department in northern France.

-Politics and Administration
+Politics and administration

 Following the municipal elections of 2014, the municipal council meeting on 28 March 2014 could not elect of mayor, no candidate not proposing.
-The municipality is then administered by Philippe Dumange, the only city councilor who has not resigned, pending new elections held on 18 and 25 May 2014, which led to the election of Yves Brédy, mayor during the village 2008–2014.
+The municipality is then administered by Philippe Dumange, the only city councilor who has not resigned, pending new elections held on 18 and 25 May 2014, which led to the election of Yves Brédy, mayor of the village during 2008–2014.